Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

 \end{enumerate}

-\item In Theorem~\ref{theo:separation} of Section~\ref{sec:separation}, we prove an \emph{infinite separation} between SEP measurements and PPT measurements.
-Specifically, we consider the null hypothesis to be the uniform mixture of an unextendible product basis (UPB) \cite{BDM+99}, and the alternative hypothesis to be a state supported on the orthogonal complement of the former.
+\item In Section~\ref{sec:separation}, we establish an \emph{infinite asymptotic separation} between SEP measurements and PPT measurements.
+Specifically, we consider the null hypothesis to be the uniform mixture of an unextendible product basis (UPB) \cite{BDM+99} and the alternative hypothesis to be a state supported on the orthogonal complement of the former.
 Such a pair of states can be discriminated perfectly by a PPT measurement, while we show that the optimal error probability under SEP measurements possesses an exponential lower bound (Theorem~\ref{theo:separation} of Section~\ref{sec:separation}).
-Our key technique to establish this result is the introduction of a novel quantity (Definition~\ref{defn:delta} of Section~\ref{sec:separation}) that measures how far a UPB is from being an extendible product basis, and its multiplicativity property under the tensor product (Proposition~\ref{prop:multiplicative}).
-Our result hence gives a quantitative characterization of the property that the tensor product of UPBs is still a UPB \cite{DMS+03}.
+Our key technique to establishing this result is introducing a novel quantity, \emph{unextendibility}, (Definition~\ref{defn:delta}, Section~\ref{sec:separation}) to measure how far a UPB is from being an extendible product basis and proving its multiplicativity property under the tensor product (Proposition~\ref{prop:multiplicative}).
+Accordingly, our result gives a quantitative characterization of when the tensor product of UPBs is still a UPB \cite{DMS+03}.

 \end{enumerate}